Raritan River: Description

 Comprehensive measures have been taken to reduce the pollution and increase the water quality.
 These actions have benefited the fish population which include (but are not limited to) largemouth bass, smallmouth bass, sunfish, catfish, trout, chain pickerel, american eels, carp and yellow perch.
 Pike can be found in relative abundance in some portions of the river like Clinton and Califon.
 An occasional Musky has been taken out of the Raritan as well.
 The tidal portions of the river host migratory salt water species such as striped bass, fluke, winter flounder, weakfish and bluefish.
 Recently, efforts to restore anadromous fish populations have been made, done by removing many of the obsolete dams and the constructing dam bypass infrastructure.
 Hopefully this will result in restoring shad, striped bass, and sturgeon populations in the river.
-Many nesting birds and water fowl make their homes in and along the length of the river.
+Many songbirds, wading birds, and waterfowl make their homes in and along the length of the river, such as mallards, canadian geese, great blue herons, double-crested cormorants, and common mergansers.
+Common songbirds include the american robin, song sparrow, northern mockingbird, common grackle, and the Red-winged blackbird.
 Crustaceans such as blue claw crab, fiddler crabs and green crabs are also found in the tidal sections of the river.
 Crayfish can be found farther upstream.

 The river is also used for recreational boating, including use by the rowing team of Rutgers University in New Brunswick.
 The river is featured in the title of Rutgers' alma mater, On the Banks of the Old Raritan, and its flooding is mentioned in the song.

 Near its mouth, the river is spanned by the Raritan Bay Drawbridge, a New Jersey Transit railroad bridge which carries the North Jersey Coast Line; the Victory Bridge which carries Route 35 (connecting Perth Amboy and Sayreville, New Jersey); the Edison Bridge, which carries U.S. Route 9 (connecting Woodbridge Township and Sayreville); and the Driscoll Bridge, which carries the Garden State Parkway (connecting Woodbridge Township and Sayreville).

 Water supply

 The Raritan River is an important source of drinking water for the central portion of New Jersey.
-A water processing plant operated by New Jersey American Water is located in Somerset and draws its water at the confluence of the Raritan River and its largest tributary (the Millstone River), providing an average of 132000000 usgal of water per day.
+A water filtration plant operated by New Jersey American Water is located in Somerset and draws its water at the confluence of the Raritan River and its largest tributary (the Millstone River), providing an average of 132000000 usgal of water per day.